chrisgoddard/jQuery-ScrollOver/README.md

   /* options */

-  motion : false, // Default: false, set to true to have function fire on every scroll event trackElem : 'body', Default: 'body', element the scroll scroll event is tracked from
+  motion : false, // Default: false, set to true to have function fire on every scroll event trackElem : 'body', Default: 'body', element the scroll event is tracked on

 });
 ```